 Hall of Fame

 The MAA Annual Conference was highlighted by several events.
 One of which is the induction of Auctioneers into the MAA Hall of Fame.
-This took place at the President’s banquet on Saturday, January 21, 2017 in Traverse City.
+This took place at the President’s banquet on Friday, February 2, 2018 in Frankenmuth.
 Inductees were honored for their extraordinary service to the Auction Industry by being inducted into the MAA Hall of Fame.

-The next evening, Willis received the highest possible honor any auctioneer can receive, by being inducted into the Michigan Auctioneer Hall of Fame.
+Auctioneer Calvin “Tink” Brown, of Hastings, Michigan, received the highest possible honor any auctioneer can receive, by being inducted into the Michigan Auctioneers Association Hall of Fame.

 Michigan Auctioneers Association